 Applications for Lineman College will be accepted at any time throughout 2018.

 Use this application form to apply Lineman Scholarship Application Form-2018

 Over history, Fall River Electric Cooperative has helped hundreds of students gain access to higher education.
 Scholarships total $2,400 and are paid in increments of $600 annually with applications due in March of each year for the school semester beginning the following fall.

 Scholarships are available for high school seniors planning to attend college, and to those already enrolled in higher education.
 Students may apply for any of the four scholarship programs listed below.

 High School Seniors

 Twenty four scholarships are available to high school seniors whose parents are members of the Cooperative, and who attend a high school within the Cooperative’s service territory.
-Please download the High School Scholarship Application 2017 to apply.
+Please download the High School Grad Scholarship Application 2018 to apply.